JesusTrj/AppliedDataScience/stock_forecasting/approach.md

 Aggregation window features wont be needed in this solution, since the architecture doesnt involve DB or Real Time services.
 For this solution, data will be stored and worked with locally.
 * [Aggregation Window.
 Part 1](https://towardsdatascience.com/real-time-aggregation-features-for-machine-learning-part-1-ec7337c0a504)
 * [Aggregation Window.
 Part 2](https://towardsdatascience.com/real-time-aggregation-features-for-machine-learning-part-2-fe9fd42522c0)
 3. Feature Engineering and selection
+After analyzing the features available in the Dataset, in conclusion, PCA wont be performed, since the information available is pretty limited.
+PCA inst necesary for this solution, nevertheless, below there will be some documentation for following projects.
 * [Intro to Feature Engineering for Time Series forecasting](https://medium.com/data-science-at-microsoft/introduction-to-feature-engineering-for-time-series-forecasting-620aa55fcab0#:~:text=Feature%20engineering%20efforts%20mainly%20have,as%20a%20supervised%20learning%20problem.)
 * [PCA](https://towardsdatascience.com/using-principal-component-analysis-pca-for-machine-learning-b6e803f5bf1e)
 4. Compare several machine learning models on a performance metric